ADHD Medication in Japan: What's Legal, What's Not, and How to Get It

 Patient registration card.
 The patient — your child — must be registered with the pharmaceutical manufacturer and the government.
 They receive a physical patient ID card.
 This card must be presented along with government-issued ID every time the prescription is filled.

 The practical implication: you need to identify a certified prescribing clinic, get your child through an initial evaluation, submit the registration paperwork, wait for the patient card to be issued, and then confirm a registered dispensing pharmacy near your home.
-This process routinely takes four to eight weeks after the initial appointment.
-With typical wait times for developmental pediatricians in major Japanese cities running at four to six months, the realistic timeline from arriving in Japan to having a working prescription can exceed six months.
+This can take multiple weeks or even months after the initial appointment.
+Plan for a transition period before a local prescription is available; do not assume you can fill a foreign prescription immediately.

 Start this process before you arrive.